Daunted by the idea of grilling fish? Don’t be! Here’s everything you need to know for great grilled fish every time.

 In my experience, a lot of people find cooking fish tricky.
 It can become dry and flavorless.
 It can stick.
 It can fall apart.
 And battling all those things on a grill?
 For many, that’s a deal-breaker.

 But I’m here to tell you it’s absolutely possible to make great grilled fish—salmon, yes, but also white types of fishes.
-As I said in this post, there are just a few things to keep in mind.
+As I said in my Grilled Salmon recipe, there are just a few things to keep in mind.

 Choose The Right Fish To Grill